• Home

 I gotta be me, I’ve gotta be me

-What else can I be but what I amI want to live, not merely survive
+What else can I be but what I am

 And I won’t give up this dream